AKFA - Adelaide Kite Flyers Association. Every second Sunday of the month is a Fly Day when - weather permitting - members meet to fly kites.

 grass.

-All in all, a good fly day was being had by all, as we left to head home which was an hour away to the South.
+All in all, a good fly day was had by all.

 Aren and I turned up at the beach near Fort Glanville where at first there only seemed to be one large kite flying.
-A black scuba-diver with white jellyfish trailing behind moved fluidly as 'line laundry' suspended from the flying line of a large parafoil.
+A black scuba-diver with white jellyfish trailing behind moved fluidly as "line laundry" suspended from the flying line of a large parafoil.
 Plus a large inflated fish was suspended near the anchor point.
-Close enough for kids to touch!
+It was close enough for kids to touch!

 After a walk around,